 Tell us about yourself and what you do?

-I’m an English singer-songwriter influenced by American and English folk music.
+I’m an English singer-songwriter influenced by American music.
 Predominantly, I play acoustic guitar.
 I just write what I feel, it’s about honesty, I think people connect with that.

 How did you start out?